tgrx/alpha/docs/docs/usage/envs.md

 Secrets are kept in `config/.secrets/` dir.
 Usage: create a file, name it as a variable, and post the value into it.

-Secrets dir may be different in case of using Docker secrets.
+Secrets dir may be different in case of using Docker secrets. `SECRETS_DIR` is used to control that location.

 ## 1. Server